 Bluetooth Tracking Devices?
 Can They Keep My Dog Safe?

 And that is not something that you would want, especially when out on a hike.
-Not to mention, you will usually get a delay notification, meaning even if you manage to get to the place where your pup was at, they would’ve been gone by the time you get there.
+Not to mention, you will usually get a delay notification, meaning even if you manage to get to the place where your pooch was at, they would’ve been gone by the time you get there.

 I’m sure you have already done a lot trying to protect and keep your furry friend safe, especially when going on hikes, like keeping them on the leash, putting hiking boots on them to protect their feet, or even letting them wear a dog backpack to build up their stamina.

-And if you haven’t had a dog GPS tracker already, it is a good idea to get one as it offers even more protection.
+And if you haven’t had a dog GPS tracking unit already, it is a good idea to get one as it offers even more protection.
 That said, there are a few things you need to consider when it comes to choosing the best dog GPS tracker, and below are some of them.

 1. Cellular Coverage vs No Cellular Coverage